 My main interest is to uncover the roots of public opinion and affective polarization with a particular focus on ideology.
-I am a research associate and PhD candidate at Masaryk University.In the course of my research, I have been awarded an AKTION fellowship, a Fulbright fellowship, and the Jacques Rupnik Prize for the best PhD presentation.
+I am a PhD candidate at Masaryk University, soon to join Aarhus University as post-doctoral researcher.

 There’s a document CV for more.